normaldeve/normaldeve/README.md

 > I enjoy solving problems and building web services.
 > I'm a backend developer working with Spring to build scalable and reliable applications.
+> I enjoy continuously working on side projects as a hobby.
 ---

 ### Technicals